-How to Clean Your Home Air Ducts and Grate/Vent Covers
+How to Clean Air Ducts and Grate/Vent Covers

 I was in the habit of forgetting (or ignoring) my air ducts, until I noticed my two little darling girls hovering over the vent enjoying a game of “let’s drop things in the air duct”.

-Now that I knew about it, I couldn't ignore the dirt, dust and grime any longer.
+Now that I am aware of what is going on, I couldn’t ignore the dirt, dust and grime any longer.
 I have always liked taking things apart anyway, so I pulled out my cleaning supplies and trusty tools.